Sachin2556/East-Central-Railway/README.md

    .Feel free to fork this project and submit pull requests.
       For major changes, please open an issue to discuss what you would like to change.

+  ## License

+   .This project is open-source and available under the MIT License.

+ Happy coding!